 Using these and other measures, the Department of Defense (DoD) is fulfilling its three ongoing missions:

 The connection between the cybersecurity policies of the U.S. and software development is similar to those between U.S. driver safety laws and the car manufacturing industry.
 In short, private sector developers are saying: If the law dictates it, we have to build it.
-Truly secure software programs used to exist merely in fields of dreams, but now, developers know that when it comes to a secure app, if they build it, compliance will come.
+Truly secure software programs used to exist merely in fields of dreams.
+But now, developers know that when it comes to a secure app, if they build it, compliance will come.
 As a result, applications designed for a range of industries have security features as well as data protection measures woven into their DNA.

 The necessity for secure apps that keep businesses in compliance with U.S. data security regulations has helped give birth to a relatively recent development methodology: DevSecOps.